Frequently Asked Questions

 Check Data→Download to download tab-delimited data files containing structural and functional annotation data, as well as sequence data.
 Please also see our FTP directory ftp://ftp.psb.ugent.be/pub/plaza/.

 Apart from coding and amino acid gene sequences, it is also possible to retrieve non-coding DNA sequences (e.g. upstream or downstream).
 These sequence types are accessible via the Gene Page→Show Sequences or via the Workbench→Export function.

 The re-distribution of large-scale PLAZA comparative genomics datasets through other online databases is not permitted, please contact us for more information.

-In the Synteny plot it seems similar segments aren't next to each other...
+In the Synteny plot it seems similar segments are nott next to each other...

 The clustering of the gene strings, that determines the order, is done with the maximum window size (15 genes left and right).
-Sometimes, when viewed with a window size of 5 genes, this gives the impression similar regions aren't grouped together.
+Sometimes, when viewed with a window size of 5 genes, this gives the impression similar regions are not grouped together.
 Use the zoom option and reinspect the plot.

 Why do chromosomes contain less genes in the WGDotplot then in the actual annotation?

-This is a consequence of the detection using i-ADHoRe. i-ADHoRe remaps tandem duplicates onto a representative, tandem duplicates that aren't representatives are then removed from the genelists as they have a negative influence on the colinearity detection.
+This is a consequence of the detection using i-ADHoRe. i-ADHoRe remaps tandem duplicates onto a representative: tandem duplicates that are not representatives are then removed from the genelists as they have a negative influence on the colinearity detection.
 All output generated is based on these remapped genelists and therefore lacks some genes that were duplicated by tandem duplications.